-Shear Thinning Rheology Modifier Additive for Water-based Paints
+Shear Thinning Rheology Modifier Additive for Water-Based Paints

-Characteristics of a Shear Thinning Rheology Modifier
+Benefits of Shear Thinning Rheology Modifiers

 Borchi® Gel PN prevents long-term paint sedimentation and syneresis (photo shows coatings after 2 weeks of storage at 40ºC)